 The relief consists of an initial 50% income tax saving and an exemption from capital gains tax when the SEIS shares are disposed of.

-A CGT liability from another asset disposed of in the tax year 2012/2013 can be eliminated by reinvesting the gain into SEIS shares in the same tax year.
-Under the current law, gains made in subsequent tax years would only be deferred if they were reinvested in SEIS shares.
-However, it was announced in the 2013 Budget that the rules will be changed so that gains made in the tax year 2013/4 that are reinvested in SEIS shares will qualify for a 50% exemption from CGT provided the reinvestment is made in the 2013/4 or the 2014/5 tax year.
+A CGT liability from another asset disposed of in the tax year 2012/2013 can be eliminated by reinvesting the gain into SEIS shares in the same tax year..
+However, any gains made from the tax year 2013/2014 onwards that are reinvested in SEIS shares will qualify for a 50% exemption from CGT.

 As with EIS investments, there are detailed conditions that apply to both the investor and the investee company.